-We, and other PwC member firms, are committed to delivering quality assurance services around the world.
-To maximise consistency in the Network the formal curriculum, developed at the Network level, provides access to training materials covering the PwC audit approach and tools-this includes updates on auditing standards and their implications, as well as areas of audit risk and areas of focus for quality improvement.
+We, and other PwC firms, are committed to delivering quality assurance services around the world.
+To maximise consistency in the network, the formal training solutions, developed at the Network level, provides access to training materials covering the PwC audit approach and tools-this includes updates on auditing standards and their implications, as well as areas of audit risk and areas of focus for quality improvement.

-This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, virtual classroom, and on-the-job support.
-The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.
+This formal learning is delivered using a blend of delivery approaches, which include classroom learning, virtual classroom and elearning.
+The training solutions support our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.

-The design of the curriculum allows us to select, based on local needs, when we will deliver the training.
+The design of the training solutions allow us to select, based on local needs, when we will deliver the training.

-Based on the specific needs in the local environment, PwC HK supplements the globally developed curriculum with local specific content, both formal and informal to address our local specific needs.
-Such programmes include technical programmes and non-technical training (e.g leadership skills, Environmental, Social and Governance "ESG" programme and digital upskills training programme, etc.)
+Based on the specific needs in the local environment, PwC HK supplements the globally developed training solutions with local specific content, both technical and non-technical, to address our local specific needs.